tuan072090/tuan072090/README.md

 ### Hi there 👋
-I am Tuan Nguyen, a full-stack software developer, with 8+ years in startup and product companies with vast IT experience.
+I am Tuan Nguyen, a full-stack engineer, with 8+ years in product and startup companies with vast IT experience.
 Skills include creative problem-solving, self motivated and analytical thinking.

 - 🌱 I’m currently learning blockchain and Devops